-Before you apply for a credit card, it's important that you get to know the basics.
-Here are some of the most common credit card terms that everyone needs to know, including their definitions.
+Before you apply for a credit card, it's important that you know the basics.
+Here are some of the most common credit card terms everyone needs to know, including their definitions.

 Annual Percentage Rate (APR)